Updated: January 24, 2024 - 9 min read

 As time goes along, you may find that features which used to be delighters move down closer towards ‘Basic Features’ as technology catches up and customers have come to expect them, so it’s important to reassess periodically.

-Knowing which model to use is tough!
+Knowing which prioritization framework to use is tough!
 The Kano model is useful for making customer-centric decisions and focus on delight, but it can take time to carry out all the questionnaires needed for your insights to be accurate and fair.

-Many people like the RICE framework as it takes confidence into account in a qualitative way, but there are still a lot of uncertainties.
+Many people like the RICE scoring system as it takes confidence into account in a qualitative way, but there are still a lot of uncertainties.